 Click Save to accept the changes.

-Next, click Edit in the Contact Info section.
+Next, click Edit in the Contact Information section.

 Mobile Phones should be visible either to Only Me or Close Friends.

-You can reveal your Work phone to more people in case you're doing some business on Facebook - but never use the Public option here!
+You can reveal your Work phone to more people only in case you're doing some business on Facebook; otherwise, limit it just like other phone numbers!

-IM Screen Names (such as your Windows Live Messenger or AIM) should again be accessible by Only Me or Close Friends in most cases to keep stalkers away.
+IM Screen Names (such as your Skype or AIM) should again be accessible by Only Me or Close Friends.
 If you do business over an instant messenger, you might want to choose some more open option.

 Your Address, City/Town, Zip and Neighborhood must be hidden from most people - either hide it completely by selecting Only Me or allow access by Close Friends only.